LiquidSmokeX64/coffee/README.md

 3. Audio may be quieter than usual on some speakers / laptops.
 4. Steam Client on Gnome with Nvidia GPUs may have mouse input issues.
 5. Cosmic Desktop is still very new thus has some minor bugs it's developers need to resolve.
 6. Fullscreen Games (Steam) may not appear properly in Cosmic.
-[Workaround: "gamescope -f -- %command%" launch option]
+  [Workaround: Use Gamescope. ie: "gamescope -h 1080 -H 1080 -r 144 -f -- %command%" launch option]
 ------------------------------------

 Like, Share, and Enjoy.